Blue Biotechnology Market

 -

-In June 2023:Building a medical sales representative team to market a commercial product portfolio is a joint effort between Blue Water Biotech and IQVIA.
-The medication which are used to treat benign prostatic hyperplasia and prevent thrombotic cardiovascular events in people with peripheral artery disease or a history of myocardial infarction, respectively, stand out in this portfolio.
+In June 2023, Blue Water Biotech partnered with IQVIA to establish a medical sales representative team focused on promoting its commercial product portfolio.
+The collaboration highlights medications designed to treat benign prostatic hyperplasia and prevent thrombotic cardiovascular events in patients with peripheral artery disease or a history of myocardial infarction.

 -

-In March 2024, Aker BioMarine (Norway) introduced FloraMarine, a plant-based, algae-derived DHA omega-3 component.
-This high-strength DHA offers a clean, sustainable source, providing brands with a competitive advantage in meeting the growing customer demand for plant-based alternatives
+In March 2024, Aker BioMarine launched FloraMarine, a plant-based, algae-derived DHA omega-3 ingredient designed to deliver high-strength nutritional benefits.
+This sustainable innovation provides brands with a clean and eco-friendly source of DHA, supporting the rising consumer demand for plant-based alternatives in the nutrition market.

-In this report, the Blue Biotechnology Market has been segmented by Products, Application, End-Use and Geography.
+In this report, the Blue Biotechnology Market has been segmented by Product, Application, End User and Geography.

 Enzymes